Skip to content

 POST /predictions/<prediction_id>/cancel#

-For example, if a prediction is created with
+For example, if the client creates a prediction by sending the request:

 POST /predictions HTTP/1.1